 Defender for Office 365¶

-Exchange Online Protection (EOP) is included with all M365 licences.
-It provides basic anti-malware, anti-spam, and anti-spoofing protection.
-It is on by default but the default configuration can be improved.
+Exchange Online Protection is included with all M365 licences.
+It provides baseline anti-malware, anti-spam, and anti-spoofing filtering.
+It is on by default, but the default configuration is not the same as a tuned configuration.

 Defender for Office 365 Plan 1 adds Safe Links and Safe Attachments.
-Safe Links rewrites URLs in email and documents and checks them at click time against a blocklist.
+Safe Links rewrites URLs in email and documents and checks them at click time against a threat intelligence feed.
 Safe Attachments detonates suspicious attachments in a sandbox before delivery.
-Both require configuration beyond their defaults to be effective.
+Both require configuration beyond their defaults to provide useful protection.

-Defender for Office 365 Plan 2 adds threat investigation and response capabilities, attack simulation training, and advanced hunting.
-For most non-profits at the foundation stage, Plan 2 features are not the priority.
+Defender for Office 365 Plan 2 adds threat investigation and response tools, advanced hunting, and attack simulation training.
+For the Home at its current stage, Plan 1 is the relevant threshold.

 Checking what is configured¶